OrdinaryEnder/simsimi-discord-bot/README.md

 Now reply your message in DM!

-Thank @OrdinaryEnder for the Idea and code
+Thank OrdinaryEnder for the Idea and code

 Made in Python™